marsiitr/Wall-Climbing-Robot/README.md

 2. With proper sensor, it can detect small cracks on the wall, which is not visible through eyes.

 ## Limitation
-1. It is connected with wire,which restricts its motion.
+1. It is connected with wire , which restricts its motion.
-2. It can not go high from a particual height because of pressure difference.
+2. It can not go high from a particular height because of pressure difference.

 ## Future Improvements
 1. It can be made remote controlled.